 Simple technical issues (like a missing SSL certificate or a broken checkout step) are faster to verify than complex misrepresentation cases that require reviewing product descriptions, business identity, and pricing across multiple products.
 Misrepresentation reviews tend to take longer because more aspects of the site require evaluation.

 Google's policy review team handles thousands of merchant accounts globally.
-During periods of high volume — such as after a major policy update or during the holiday season — review queues back up and timelines extend.
+During periods of high volume, such as after a major policy update or during the holiday season, review queues back up and timelines extend.
 This is outside your control.

 Merchant accounts with a long history of compliance and prior reinstatements in good standing tend to be reviewed faster.
 Brand new accounts or accounts that have had repeated violations may face additional scrutiny.

 The most important thing to do after submitting a reinstatement request is to wait without making additional changes to your site or submitting additional appeals.
-Here is what to do — and what not to do — during the review period:
+Here is what to do, and what not to do, during the review period:

 If 14 business days have passed since you submitted your appeal and you have not received any response, you can consider following up.
 In your Merchant Center account, check the account health section to see if there is any status update.
-If the appeal is still listed as "under review" with no decision, there is currently no direct way to escalate — Google does not provide a phone number or live chat for GMC policy reviews.
+If the appeal is still listed as "under review" with no decision, there is currently no direct way to escalate, Google does not provide a phone number or live chat for GMC policy reviews.

 If your account remains suspended beyond 30 business days with no response, this is unusual.
 Check that your reinstatement request was successfully submitted (you should have received a confirmation notification in your Merchant Center account) and verify that your account email is active and receiving messages from Google.
+If your products are stuck on "under review" rather than your account being suspended, that is a different state with its own timeline, see our guide on products under review in Merchant Center.

 When Google completes the review, you will receive an email notification and a notification in your Merchant Center dashboard.
-If reinstated, your products will begin re-indexing in Google Shopping within 1-3 business days — they are not instant.
+If reinstated, your products will begin re-indexing in Google Shopping within 1-3 business days, they are not instant.
 If your appeal is denied, the notification will tell you and you can begin the process of re-diagnosing and re-fixing before submitting a new appeal.

 For guidance on what to do after a denial, see our reinstatement denied guide.